programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 | Sallustius Crispus, Gaius (Sallust) |         1292 |                    17 |             5 |            12 |                7 |                   15 |                15 |             16 |
 | Sophocles                           |         1499 |                    67 |             8 |             4 |                5 |                    0 |                14 |             18 |
 | Tacitus, (Publius?)
 Cornelius       |         1504 |                    29 |             5 |             6 |               10 |                   14 |                31 |             20 |

+If you want to have a closer look at the other clusters, I advise you to check out the Jupyter notebook in the [GitHub repository](https://github.com/thomjur/introduction_to_clustering_PH).

 Thus, our clustering of the `DNP_ancient_authors.csv` dataset has resulted in some promising clusters, which might help us develop new research questions.
 For instance, we could now take these clusters and our hypothesis about their relevance and explore it further by clustering the authors based on early and modern translations/editions.
 Yet, this is beyond the scope of this tutorial that is mainly concerned with introducing tools and methods to examine such research questions.